ajbarcio/PRS-Code/ODE-Python/README.md

 utils contains various mathematical and graphical utilities (plotting colorful lines, numerical methods, geometry math) used in the simulator

 StatProfile is a module written by Dr. Gray Thomas used for timing iterative methods.

+##### tests folder

+the tests folder contains tests which can be run with pytest (if you have it installed).
+This should not require any plugins, let me know if it does.
+Currently, this tests the included crsc classes, path classes, and spring deformation methods.

+##### debugAndLearning folder

+this test contains some debugging/test scripts that don't run when pytest is used, as well as random scripts that I use to teach myself how computers work while I write this simulator.

+#### TOP DIRECTORY SCRIPTS

+I will add to these as time goes on

+##### manualSpringDesigner

+This script can be run to design any spring whos form factor restrictions are outlined in Spring_Constraints.ods.
+You have to manually adjust the parameters of whatever thickness, path definitions you choose to use.